pierre-rouleau/pel/doc/pel-manual.rst

   prefix "pel--".

   - Those are  meant to be used from with PEL code exclusively.
+  - The same convention also applies to the Emacs Lisp file names; the `pel--base.el`_ and `pel--options`_ files are used by the other PEL files.

 - All PEL customization variables that control whether PEL uses or provides a given feature have a name that starts with the prefix "pel-use-".